Roger Kibbe

 Roger Reece Kibbe (May 21, 1939 – February 28, 2021) was an American serial killer and rapist known as the "I-5 Strangler".

 Kibbe found all but one of his victims on freeways around Sacramento, California.
-In 1991 he was sentenced to 25 years to life imprisonment for the death of Darcie Frackenpohl.
+In 1991, he was sentenced to 25 years to life imprisonment for the death of Darcie Frackenpohl.

 Criminal investigation and incarceration

+Kibbe was first arrested for assault and battery in 1987 after attempting to handcuff prostitute Debra Ann Guffie.
+Guffie fought back and a police officer heard her screaming.
+With Guffie's testimony, Kibbe was convicted and sentenced to 8 months in jail, during which time police put together the murder case against him.

 Kibbe was arrested in 1988 for murdering Darcie Frackenpohl the previous year.
 He was convicted of first degree murder and sentenced to 25 years to life in prison.
 In 2003, he accompanied prosecutors and detectives to a dry creek he remembered to try to find the body of Lou Ellen Burleigh, whom he had killed in 1977.
 In 2007 a detective searched the area again.
 In 2009, Kibbe again returned to the site with detectives.
 Burleigh's body was not found, and a grand jury was convened.

-After a plea bargain to avoid the death penalty, on November 5, 2009, Kibbe was sentenced to an additional six life sentences, this time for the deaths of the remaining.
+After a plea bargain to avoid the death penalty, on November 5, 2009, Kibbe pleaded guilty to the murders of six other women and was sentenced to six additional life sentences.

 In 2011, a detective returned to the Burleigh dump site on his own and found a bone in the creek.
 DNA testing proved it to be Burleigh's.
 Burleigh had left her Walnut Creek, California, home in 1977 for a job interview, but never returned.

 Kibbe kidnapped his victims, tied them up with parachute rigging cord and silenced them with duct tape.
 He then proceeded to cut open their clothes in irregular shapes with scissors that had belonged to his mother.
 Sometimes he garroted his victims with the parachute cord with which he skydived.
 Then, he raped them and strangled them to death.
 Kibbe also cut off most of the hair of his victims to remove the duct tape before leaving the scene of the crime.

 Death

 Kibbe died at approximately 12:40 a.m. on February 28, 2021, in Mule Creek State Prison.

 An officer made the discovery; Jason Budrow (cellmate), 40, was present at the scene.
-Budrow, a self-avowed Satanist who was serving a life sentence for strangling a woman to death in 2010, claimed he had murdered Kibbe to avenge his victims.
-He has been charged with first degree murder with special circumstances for killing Kibbe, albeit prosecutors said they will not seek a death sentence against him.
+Budrow, a self-avowed Satanist who was serving a life sentence for the 2010 strangling death of 48-year-old Margaret Dalton, claimed he had murdered Kibbe to avenge his victims.
+He was charged with first degree murder with special circumstances for killing Kibbe, albeit prosecutors did not seek a death sentence against him.
+Budrow was given a second life sentence for Kibbe's murder and is currently charged with the August 2023 attack on Paul Flores, who was the murderer of Kristin Smart.

-On March 3, the Amador County Sheriff's Office released the results of Kibbe's autopsy report, showing that he had died from manual strangulation.
+On March 3, 2021, the Amador County Sheriff's Office released the results of Kibbe's autopsy report, showing that he had died from manual strangulation.